 80) In emergency who are all entitled to get treatment at Private Empanelled Hospital?

 Any beneficiary holding a Valid CGHS card.

-81) I want to get my Cataract Surgery done at Private empanelled hospital.
+81) I want to get my Cataract Surgery done at a Private empanelled hospital.
 How can I get it done?

 Beneficiaries are required to obtain advice from a Government Specialist for Cataract surgery (except beneficiaries attached to Wellness Centres in Delhi NCR who can obtain the advice from a specialist of empanelled hospital after due referral by CMO I/C).
 Pensioners can then get the treatment at the empanelled hospital of his /her choice by submitting required documents as suggested already ( Question 51).

 82) Is it necessary that the Govt specialist should write ‘referred to xyz CGHS empanelled Hospital’ for investigation/treatment procedure?

 The advice of Government specialists is required only for the specific treatment procedure/investigation to be undertaken.
 There is no need to specifically refer to any empanelled hospital/ diagnostic lab.
 It is the choice of beneficiary to undertake treatment / investigations at any of the empanelled hospitals / diagnostic laboratories of his choice.

 83) CMO Incharge does not refer me to Private Hospitals for OPD consultation on my request.
 Is there any provision for this in CGHS?